textadventures/squiffy/README.md

 "Gone out for a walk.
 May be a while."
 ```

 Passage links can be explored in any order - in the example above, the player might look at the book first, then look at the TV, then open the book.
-Only after clicking a link the next section will any remaining passage links be deactivated.
+Only after clicking a link to another section will any remaining passage links be deactivated.

 JavaScript
 ----------